webdigga/divorce-coach/src/posts/about-divorce-coaching.md

 Key components of divorce coaching include:

-**Emotional Suppor**t: Divorce coaches create a safe and empathetic environment for clients to express their emotions and process their feelings without judgment.
+**Emotional Suppor**t: Divorce coaches create a safe and empathetic environment for clients to express their emotions and process their feelings without judgement.

 **Goal Setting:** Coaches assist clients in identifying and clarifying their objectives during and after divorce, such as determining custody arrangements, financial settlements, co-parenting strategies, and personal well-being goals.